Gastroparesis

 - Share

-Gastroparesis is a long-lasting (chronic) condition in which food passes through the stomach and into your gut (intestine) more slowly than usual.
-The nerves that usually trigger the stomach muscles to move food out of your stomach and into your gut (intestine) don't work properly.
-There is no obstruction or structural abnormality.
+Gastroparesis is now more commonly known as delayed gastric emptying.
+It is a chronic condition in which food passes through the stomach and into the gut (intestine) more slowly than usual.
+The nerves that usually trigger the stomach muscles to move food out of the stomach and into the intestine don't work as effectively as normal.
+This is not caused by an obstruction or structural abnormality but by a failure of the normal mechanisms.

 In this article: